dgkf/debugadapter/README.md

 An existing implementation that originated as a VSCode extension.
-While that package seems to work well in VSCode, it has been on a long path to being more editor agnostic. `dapr` deviates from the design choices of this package in two key ways:
+While that package seems to work well in VSCode, it has been on a long path to being more editor agnostic. `debugadapter` deviates from the design choices of this package in two key ways:

 - A pure R package for simpler portability